benbraou/flex-layout-wiki/ObservableMedia.md

 isActive(query: string): boolean
 ```

 This method is useful both for expressions in component templates and in component imperative logic.
-The query can be an alias OR an mediaQuery:
+The query can be an alias OR an mediaQuery.
+e.g.

 *  `xs`,
 *  `screen and (min-width: 600px) and (max-width: 959px)`